Hexbug: Beetle (hi-tech Beetle)

 The hi-tech HEXBUG Beetle, a micro robotic creature, will travel in a straight line until it hits an object in its path or hears a loud noise.
-Upon contact or noise, the bug reverses in a half circle, then moves forward in a new direction.
+Upon contact or noise, the bug reverses in a half circle, and then moves forward in a new direction.
 Featuring bump sensor feelers, it crawls and senses objects.
 It is available in multiple colors and comes with two batteries.
 It is suitable for children eight years of age and older.

 Spider

 The Spider is a remote-controlled hexapod robot able to change direction by its head rotation.
 The head presses the leg joints into moving forward in the direction where the head is pointed.
 It is powered by three replaceable LR44 (AG13) Button cell batteries.

 Battle Spider 1.0

 The Battle Spider is a variant of the Spider.
 Equipped with an LED light and sensor, it can engage in laser-tag battle.
 Unlike the standard Spider and the Battle Spider 2.0, the first edition of the Battle Spider can only move forward.
 It is powered by three replaceable LR44 (AG13) batteries.